roseTech/storycoder.dev/Open-Tasks.md

 https://github.com/roseTech/storycoder.dev-backend

+- [ ] Show for which languages already a solution exists
 - [ ] Add the possibility to not show all hints at once
 - [ ] Update certain WordPress Pages automatically from GitHub (has to be decided which ones)
 - [x] Add reference to used TTS engine on every story